This is one of the nicest haddock recipes I have.

 This is an easy recipe that can be prepped a few hours ahead and left refrigerated in the baking dish until you are ready to bake it.

-Just bake it for a few extra minutes if it is cold from the refrigerator.
+Just take it out of the fridge 30 minutes to warm the baking dish a bit.
+Then bake it for a few extra minutes if it is still cold from the refrigerator.

 Fish is an excellent part of a healthy diet and haddock is a wonderful fish to serve.
-It is a firm fish and quite delicate in flavor.
+It is a firm fish and quite mild and delicate in flavor.

 If you want you can replace the butter called for in this recipe with an equal amount of vegetable oil (I like grapeseed oil) or coconut oil for sautéing.
 The coconut oil adds a very subtle coconut flavor, which is delicious, and is extremely healthy.